Written by Allie Delos Santos

 Contact centers can use interaction analytics tools to help with accounts receivable and collections management.
 This tool analyzes each interaction to reduce contact center compliance risks and ensure agent performance.

 Contact centers offer customer support services for their clients.
 Each client has an individual contract.
 The contact center must comply with every clause in the contract in conjunction with federal regulations.

-That means that the contact center must comply when a contract stipulates answering calls live instead of using an automated system.
-The same is true if the contract states calls must be answered within a specific time frame.
+That means the contact center must comply when a contract stipulates answering calls live instead of using an automated system.
+The same is true if the contract states that calls must be answered within a specific time frame.
 Similarly, the management of unionized contact center employees should fulfill union requirements.